KirigayaRyuunosuke/Godot_Experiments/procedural/README.md

 	return result
 ```
 This may seems odd at the first glance, and it is.
-Mostly because i switch X and Y places like 2times in that function, but it was easier for me to accomplish it this way.
+Mostly because i switch X and Y places like 2 times in that function, but it was easier for me to accomplish it this way.
 Now I can remove aX, aY and rest variables and just paste pointX[Y] in their place, but I wont do this, because of readability of my code
-## _drawMap(array)
+## _drawMap
 When level is finally created we have to *print* it
 ```gdscript
 func _drawMap(array):